Alternative strategies

 Market Environment

 • Certain spreads remained under pressure.
-For example, although the transaction has received most antitrust approvals, Allied Gold remained highly volatile pending clearance from the Chinese authorities.
+For example, Allied Gold remained volatile pending approval from the Chinese authorities.

 Performance Commentary

-• The Fund posted a slightly negative performance over the month.
+• The Fund posted a positive performance over the month.

-• The main positive contributors to performance were Makino Milling Machine, Subsea 7 and Cantaloupe.
+• The main positive contributors to performance were Makino Milling Machine, Webster Financial and Intertek.

-• The main negative contributors to performance were Allied Gold, Norfolk Southern and ProAssurance.
+• The main negative contributors to performance were Allied Gold, TXNM Energy and Warner Bros.

 Outlook and Investment Strategy

-• The main driver of this recovery has been a more supportive antitrust environment globally: the change in US administration following Trump’s election, the Draghi report in Europe advocating the emergence of national champions to compete globally, a UK regulator increasingly encouraged by policymakers to prioritise economic activity, and the continued opening of the Japanese market to foreign capital.
+• The main driver of this cycle recovery has been a more favourable antitrust environment globally: the change in US administration following Trump’s election, the publication of the Draghi report in Europe recommending the emergence of national champions to compete globally, a UK regulator increasingly encouraged by policymakers to prioritise economic activity, and the continued opening of the Japanese market to foreign capital.

-• Lower interest rates have also been a key catalyst, enabling the return of private equity funds, which accounted for around 26% of buyers in 2025.
+• Lower interest rates have also been an important driver of the recovery in M&A activity, enabling the return of private equity funds, which accounted for around 26% of buyers in 2025.

-• Another notable and perhaps most encouraging development has been the return of mega-deals (i.e. above $10bn), with total value in 2025 twice that of 2024.
+• Another notable and perhaps most encouraging development has been the return of mega-deals, i.e. transactions above $10bn, whose cumulative value in 2025 was twice the level observed in 2024.
 Overall, 2025 was the strongest year for M&A since 2020.

 Articles that may interest you